imrafaelmerino/JIO/README.md

 ```

 Like with succeed, the effect will always produce the same result, in this case it fails always with the same exception,
-which is instantiated before creating
+which is instantiated before creating the effect.
-the effect.
 Do notice that no exception is thrown!

 **From a lazy computation or a supplier**

-This is a very common case and you will use it all the time to create effects.
+This is a very common case, and you will use it all the time to create effects.

 ```code